ember-learn/guides-source/guides/release/components-update/conditional-content.md

 If the `<Username>` tag doesn't specify a `@localTime` argument, we'll end up with some extra unneeded text in the output.

-What we need is a way to only include the local time text `@locaTime` exists at all.
+What we need is a way to only include the local time text `@localTime` exists at all.
 We can do this with an `if`:

 ```handlebars {data-filename="app/components/username.hbs"}